 Thank you to all the parents who joined us for this event.
 See the Slate Creek pictures tab for pictures of parents in action.

 3rd and 4th Graders Check out FUTP60 (with your parents help) year round.
 You will find exciting things to keep you fit and eating healthy.
-Log on to your account for Mr. B and you will get a cool prize!!!
+Show Mr. B proof you are signed up and you will get a cool prize!!!

 Featured sites from the "links" page.
 Check them out!!!

 This is a site located on the "links" page that will tell you how much sugar is in the foods we eat.

 You will find fitness and healthy eating options here.
 I invite you to check it out.